HosnawHb/Multi-Label-Text-Classification/README.md

 # Multi Label Text Classification
 👋 Welcome to my GitHub project! </br >

+## Data
+- In this project I worked with PerSICK dataset which contains three thousand rows and three columns.
+Each line contains two sentences, sentence1 and sentence2, and the degree of similarity between these two sentences is determined by score. </br>
+ For more detailed information about this dataset, you can check out [PerSICK dataset](https://github.com/Ledengary/COPER/blob/main/Datasets/PerSICK.csv). </br>

 ## Purpose
 - The purpose of this project was to deal with Data Labeling, Multi-label Recurrent Neural Classification, Text Processing and Classification Networks.
 ## Description